google/rust-crate-audits/auditing_standards.md

  * Unsoundness that is triggered by a particular pattern of use of an API, which the codebase does not care to do and is confident of being able to avoid long term.

-This is true for all audit levels, but `ub-risk-3` audits in particular should strive to contain audit comments detailing the safety issues found, to aid in such judgement calls.
+All audit levels should strive to detail the safety issues found.
+However, those details are especially important for `ub-risk-3` audits because projects depend on those details to determine whether high-risk crates are acceptable to use.

 ### `ub-risk-4`